 - Protocol: SQL databases don't even speak a protocol that is usable from the browser.

 To solve these concerns, most web architectures place some kind of backend server between the client and database.
 Sometimes this is a web server that renders HTML; other times it's a RESTful HTTP or GraphQL server.

 Adding this additional layer creates a new set of complexities.
 Now you need to configure, provision, and manage another set of servers to host your backend.
 Even if you opted for a managed database, you'll still have to make some hard decisions about how to architect and scale your backend.

 Convex obviates the need for backend servers because it's your backend too!
-Your Convex query and mutation functions serve as your backend's public API.
+Your Convex functions serve as your backend's public API.
 As a developer, you still implement the backend logic that is important to your app without any of the backend infrastructure management.

 Improving the performance of web apps built on relational databases is difficult.
 You can eke some additional performance out of your database by tweaking configuration, adding indexes, and using read replicas, but eventually many teams add on an additional caching layer.